Article I – NAME

 Article IV – MEMBERSHIP

 Section 1.
-Membership in the Association shall be open to all persons who are affiliated with the profession of process serving.
+Membership in the Association shall be open to all persons who are affiliated with the profession of process serving and having had at least one year experience serving process.
 Membership is approved on an individual basis and is not transferable.

 Section 2.
 Active members are those who reside in the State of Mississippi and are authorized to be a process server under the laws of the State of Mississippi.